ezhilnikhilan/CS583_QuantumAlgorithms/README.md

 # CS583_QuantumAlgorithms
-This repo contains my work for CS583.
+This repo contains my work for CS583 - Introduction to Quantum Computing.